LogtalkDotOrg/logtalk3/manuals/sources/userman/documenting.rst

 For each exception, use of *controlled language* as found e.g. in the ISO Prolog Core standard and this Handbook is advised.
 Some examples:

-Instantiation error when one of more arguments cannot be a variable ``Argument`` is a variable
+Instantiation error when one or more arguments cannot be a variable ``Argument`` is a variable

    ``Argument1`` and ``Argument2`` are variables